Online Privacy and Security

-Waterstone collects two types of information from you when you visit our Website: “Personally Identifiable Information” and “Non-Personally Identifiable Information.”
-Together, both of these are referred to in this Policy as “Information.”
+Waterstone collects two types of information when consumers visit our Website: “Personally Identifiable Information” and “Non-Personally Identifiable Information.”
+Together, both of these are referred to in this Policy as “Information."

-Personally Identifiable Information is information that can reasonably identify you, such as your name, mailing address, telephone number, e-mail address, Social Security number, or any other account information.
-We may also collect and store information you share with us about other people (for example, co-borrowers).
-Non-Personally Identifiable Information is information that cannot directly or indirectly identify you, such as demographic information about your online activity on our Website.
+Personally Identifiable Information is information that can reasonably identify the borrower, such as your name, mailing address, telephone number, e-mail address, Social Security number, or any other account information.
+We may also collect and store information consumer’s share with us about other people (for example, co-borrowers).
+Non-Personally Identifiable Information is information that cannot directly or indirectly identify the consumer, such as demographic information about consumer’s online activity on our Website.

 How We Collect Your Information

-From You: Waterstone collects Information when you directly provide such Information to us in connection with obtaining our services.
-You may choose not to provide Waterstone with certain information; however, Waterstone identifies what information is required to fulfill a request for service.
-If you chose not to provide mandatory information, Waterstone may not be able to provide you the service you are requesting.
+From Consumer: Waterstone collects Information the consumer directly provides such Information to us in connection with obtaining our services.
+The consumer may choose not to provide Waterstone with certain information; however, Waterstone identifies what information is required to fulfill a request for service.
+If the consumer chooses not to provide mandatory information, Waterstone may not be able to provide the service being requested.

-From Other Sources: Waterstone may also collect information about you from other sources, such as credit reports pulled upon your authorization.
+From Other Sources: Waterstone may also collect information about consumers from other sources, such as credit reports pulled upon the borrower’s authorization.

-Automatically: Waterstone may collect Information from you automatically by tracking usage data and using other technologies.
+Automatically: Waterstone may collect Information from the consumer automatically by tracking usage data and using other technologies.

-For example, Waterstone may send “cookies” to your computer.
-“Cookies” are text files of information that are stored on your computer.
-Cookies help identify you as a unique customer and store your personal preferences and technical information.
-Cookies allow us to collect information such as the type of browser you are using, which pages you view, which webpages you visit, which pages linked you to our site, and which link, if any, you follow off of our Website.
-We use this information to personalize your experience, enhance security, facilitate navigation, and to display material more efficiently.
-Most browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
-Every browser is different, so please check your browser settings to determine the correct way to adjust your cookies.
-If you turn cookies off, you will not have access to many features that make your user experience more efficient.
+For example, Waterstone may send “cookies” to a consumer’s computer.
+“Cookies” are text files of information that are stored on the consumer’s computer.
+Cookies help identify the consumer as a unique customer and stores personal preferences and technical information.
+Cookies allow us to collect information such as the type of browser, which pages are viewed, which webpages are visited, which pages linked the consumer to our site, and which link, if any, the consumer follows off of our Website.
+We use this information to personalize the borrower experience, enhance security, facilitate navigation, and to display material more efficiently.
+Most browsers automatically accept cookies, but the borrowers can usually modify your browser setting to decline cookies if preferred

-Waterstone may also use web beacons, pixel tags, clear GIFs and other technologies to track your online movements.
+Waterstone may also use web beacons, pixel tags, clear GIFs and other technologies to track consumer’s online movements.
 These are small pieces of data that are embedded in images on our Website.
-We may use these technologies to bring together your Information.

 How We Use Information